Team Parent Guide & FAQ

 Each high school varsity sport must have one or two Team Parents active each school year.
 One Team Parent should have a freshman/sophomore active player and a second should have a junior/senior active player.
 A Team Parent can serve multiple years but will aid in identifying and training incoming team parent.
-For the season/sport where a Team Parent is active, the Athletic Fee ($75) for that season for one player will be waived.
+For the season/sport where a Team Parent is active, the Athletic Fee ($75) for that season for one player will be covered by the Boosters.

 Head Coach must appoint the incoming team parent who will become the outgoing team parent once the previous team parent’s youngest player graduates or no longer plays.